AviatrixSystems/Docs/HowTos/copilot_overview.rst

 Deployment Model
 ------------------

-CoPilot is deployed as an all-in-one virtual appliance and is available in AWS and Azure MarketPlaces.
+CoPilot is deployed as an all-in-one virtual appliance and is available on AWS and Azure MarketPlaces.
-CoPilot works in tandem with Aviatrix Controller.
-In order to use CoPilot, you must have an operational Aviatrix Controller.
+CoPilot works in tandem with Aviatrix Controller; in order to use CoPilot, you must have an operational Aviatrix Controller.

 Licensing and Trials
 ---------------------

 CoPilot is offered with BYOL model.
-If you are interested in try CoPilot, contact us through our chat window, or contact your Aviatrix Sales representative
+If you are interested in a trial of CoPilot, contact us through our chat window below, or contact your
+Aviatrix Sales representative